6 Horror Movies We Hope Never Get Remade

-The thing with filmmakers is that once a formula clicks they stick to it and make dozens of uninspired sequels in the hope recreating the magic of the first one.
-But time and again the audiences and the box office outcomes have confirmed the fact that it doesn’t always work out.
-However there’s no stopping such filmmakers who want to build their careers resting on the past glory of their own work or on the work of some accomplished directors.
+The thing with filmmakers is that once a formula clicks, they stick to it and make dozens of uninspired sequels in the hope of recreating the magic of the first one.
+But time and again, the audiences and the box office outcomes have confirmed the fact that it doesn’t always work out.
+However, there’s no stopping such filmmakers who want to build their careers by resting on the past glory of their own work or on the work of some accomplished directors.
 Reason: they get huge studio funding for working on remakes of cult classics.
-Such an exercise not only bore the audiences to death but is also a sign of lack of creativity on the part of the makers.
+Such an exercise not only bore the audiences to death but is also a sign of a lack of creativity on the part of the makers.
 Here’s a list of 10 original horror movies that shouldn’t be remade come hell or high water.

 This Sundance breakout was described by the critics as the first Iranian Vampire Western.
-The film opens with a young man standing on the side of a walkway dressed in James Dean avatar and it is on that exact moment you realize that this one is going to rock the boat.
-A burqa clad, roller skating vampire vigilante in an Iranian town preys upon those who prey upon women; it doesn’t get more revolutionary than this.
+The film opens with a young man standing on the side of a walkway dressed in James Dean’s avatar, and it is at that exact moment you realize that this one is going to rock the boat.
+A burqa-clad, roller-skating vampire vigilante in an Iranian town preys upon those who prey upon women; it doesn’t get more revolutionary than this.
 I don’t think anyone else can even come close to touching this one in terms of pioneering a new wave of horror.

 Once in a blue moon we are blessed with a horror film that not only pleases everybody but also takes home multiple awards – in this case five Academy awards for ‘The Silence of the Lambs’.
 The USP of the film lies in the performances of the main players of the narrative.
 Jodie Foster easily towers above all as the feisty FBI trainee assigned to interview Hannibal Lecter (played by Anthony Hopkins).
 Hopkins not mere played the role of a famed serial killer with the precision of a compass but he lived and felt the monster within him.
 Just look at his eyes during the scenes when he interacts with Jodie Foster from inside his cell.
 This also explains why he won a best actor Oscar despite being given a screen time of only 16 minutes.

-This sci-fi horror by Ridley Scott captured the imagination of an entire generation with its eye catching visual effects and realistic portrayal of the extra terrestrials.
-The biggest USP of the film was the people’s fascination with anything from the outer space fueled by media reports of UFO sightings in many places around USA and Mexico.
+This sci-fi horror by Ridley Scott captured the imagination of an entire generation with its eye-catching visual effects and realistic portrayal of the extraterrestrials.
+The biggest USP of the film was the people’s fascination with anything from outer space fueled by media reports of UFO sightings in many places around the USA and Mexico.
 The best thing about the film was its aggressive antagonist who attacks a commercial spacecraft.
-‘Aliens’ was a pioneer of sorts in depicting horror in the outer space.
+‘Aliens’ was a pioneer of sorts in depicting horror in outer space.

 2. Don’t Look Now (1973)